8 Ways To Naturally Boost Your Child’s Immune System

 5. Give them a colostrum boost (yes, really)

 Breastfed children are often healthier with fewer allergies, due to the protective, immune-boosting antibodies found in colostrum—the “first milk” produced from nursing moms.
 But older kids (and adults) can benefit from this antibody-rich substance from grass-fed cows and goats, available in a handy powdered form.
 Sneak it into smoothies, water, juices, and even kefir.
 They won’t know they’re getting an extra dose of super immune power, but you will!
+It works as a great immune booster for toddlers and kids.

 6. Show them the door